 Remember that in the previous letters, Jesus has praised those who remained steadfast and faithful to Him despite persecution.
 To these fat, over-fed believers (and to overly comfortable American believers), He has quite a different message:

 - A lukewarm heart for the Lord is NOT better than no faith at all.
-God does NOT like religious people just because they're clean-looking, drive nice cars, donate to nice church buildings, and act "nice."
+God does NOT like religious people just because they look nice, drive nice cars, donate to nice church buildings, and act "nice."
 "Nice" people make Him sick.
 "Nice" people crucified Jesus because He refused to bow down and worship their man-made religious system.
 "Nice" people looked the other way when the Nazis rounded up Jews and Christians like cattle and sent them to concentration camps.
 "Nice" people will round up Christians and Jews like cattle (in a very few years) and execute them as "enemies of the state" for not bowing down and worshiping their religious/political system.